 Go play some golf and keep track of your scores.
 You should keep an accurate record of your total number of shots played during the rounds.
-It is a wise decision to have between 12 and 20 rounds played for accurate handicapping, but you can figure it with five rounds.
-Most courses require a minimum of ten rounds.
+It is wise to play at least 12 and 20 rounds to find an accurate handicap.
+But you can figure it out with five rounds if you’re in a rush.

 2. Find Your Adjusted Scores

 The USGA has a set of scores for basic handicapping that are part of the overall system.
-These numbers are the maximum amount that you should score any one-hole of golf during the round.
+These numbers are the maximum amount you should score in any one-hole of golf during the round.